Charles Howard, 1st Earl of Carlisle

+Biography

 Howard was the son and heir of Sir William Howard of Naworth in Cumberland, by Mary, daughter of William Eure, 4th Baron Eure and great-grandson of Lord William Howard, "Belted Will" (1563–1640), the third son of Thomas Howard, 4th Duke of Norfolk.
 In 1645 he conformed to the Church of England and supported the government of the Commonwealth, being appointed High Sheriff of Cumberland in 1650.
 He bought Carlisle Castle and became governor of the town.
 He distinguished himself at the Battle of Worcester on Oliver Cromwell's side and made a member of the council of state in 1653, chosen captain of the protector's bodyguard and selected to carry out various public duties.
 In 1653 he was nominated as Member of Parliament for the Four Northern Counties in the Barebones Parliament.
 He was elected MP for Cumberland in 1654.

 In 1655 Howard was given a regiment, was appointed a commissioner to try the northern rebels, and a deputy major-general of Cumberland, Westmorland and Northumberland.
 He was re-elected MP for Cumberland in 1656.
 In 1657 he was included in Cromwell's House of Lords and voted for the protector's assumption of the royal title the same year.
 In 1659 he urged Richard Cromwell to defend his government by force against the army leaders, but his advice being refused he used his influence in favour of a restoration of the monarchy, and after Richard's fall he was imprisoned.
 In April 1660 he sat again in parliament for Cumberland, and at the Restoration was made custos rotulorum and Lord Lieutenant of Cumberland and Lord Lieutenant of Westmorland.